-Transmission Tow/Haul Feature (if equipped): The ON light on the end of the gearshift lever illuminates when the Tow/Haul feature has been selected.
+Transmission Tow/Haul Feature (5-speed automatic transmission) (if equipped): The feature has been selected.
 Refer to the Driving chapter for transmission function and operation.
 If the light flashes steadily, have the system serviced immediately, damage to the transmission could occur.